silenceonthelam/additive-synth/README.md

-# manual-additive-synth
+# additive-synth

-A simple additive synthesizer built with the web audio api to manually control 16 oscs.
+A simple additive synthesizer built with the web audio api to manually control a variable number of oscs.